binaryage/blog/_posts/2009-10-27-rebug-record-the-bug-and-replay-it-later.md

 #### What real-world problem does it solve?

-* Debugging complex javascript-heavy AJAXy apps is hard.
+* Debugging complex, javascript-heavy AJAXy apps is hard.
 Especially when the app operates in the cloud by communicating with various APIs and services.&nbsp;
-* QA people will get no-brainer tool to store "crash dump" of their browser session ex-post.
-Programmers will get easy tool to restore broken session in their development environment (Firefox+Firebug in the first phase).
+* QA people will get a no-brainer tool to store "crash dump" of their browser session after the fact.
+Programmers will get an easy tool to restore a broken session in their development environment (Firefox+Firebug in the first phase).
 * Better dev-team productivity.

 #### The Implementation